Spin-statistics relation for quantum Hall states

 On the basis of these results and of the SSRs, it is easy to predict that Jain QE fractionalises the same spin $J_p$, with $p<0$ for QEs and $p>0$ for QHs.
-We numerically verify this statement by performing a Monte-Carlo analysis of Jain's wavefunction with one QE $(p=-1)$ or two QEs $(p=-2)$, see supplementary material (SM) for details~\cite{SM}.
+We numerically verify this statement by performing a Monte-Carlo analysis of Jain's wavefunction with one QE $(p=-1)$ or two QEs $(p=-2)$~\cite{SM}.
 Table~\ref{Table:Jain:QE} summarizes the expected values.
 The results of our simulations are in Fig.~\ref{Fig:Jain:Spin}, panels $(a)$ and $(b)$, and they agree perfectly with our theory.
-In the SM we show the same results obtained with the Matrix-Product-State formulation~\cite{Hansson_2009, Hansson_2009b, Kjall_2018, SM}.
+In the Supplemental Material~\cite{SM} we show the same results obtained with the Matrix-Product-State formulation~\cite{Zaletel_2012, Estienne_2013b, Hansson_2009, Hansson_2009b, Kjall_2018} using the Landau gauge.
 As we anticipated, our definition of quasiparticle spin is gauge invariant, and even if the two simulations are performed in different gauges (the symmetric and the Landau ones) the results coincide.
 Remarkably, this way of assessing the statistics of Jain's QE does not suffer from the undesired multi-particle position shift that needs to be taken into account in order to get the correct statistical phase~\cite{Jeon_2003, Kjall_2018}.

-Concerning the QE wavefunction proposed in the original article by Laughlin~\cite{Laughlin_1983}, it was shown that it fractionalizes the correct charge, but no study could make definitive statements about its braiding properties~\cite{Kjonsberg_1999, KJONSBERG1999705, Jeon_2003, Jeon_2004, Jeon_2010}.
+Concerning the QE wavefunction proposed in the original article by Laughlin~\cite{Laughlin_1983}, it was shown that it fractionalizes the correct charge, without making definitive statements about its braiding properties~\cite{Kjonsberg_1999, KJONSBERG1999705, Jeon_2003, Jeon_2004, Jeon_2010}.
 The results of our numerical simulations are in Fig.~\ref{Fig:Jain:Spin}, panels $(c)$ and $(d)$.
 The plateau values are described by the spin $J'_p = -p^2 /(2M)+ p (2-M)/(2M)$, that gives the correct braiding phase for the Laughlin QEs, but that also shows that it is not the anti-anyon of the Laughlin's QH.
-An interesting follow-up question concerns the existence of a different QH excitation which is anti-anyon of Laughlin's QE.